TheMannu/AWS-Learning-Days/Day-02/project.md

 ## Task 1: Creating a bucket

+In Amazon S3 we want to test the features and security of Amazon S3 and configure the environment to hold the Amazon Elastic Compute Cloud (Amazon EC2) report data.

+Every object in Amazon S3 is stored in a bucket, so creating a new bucket to hold the reports is the first thing on our task list.

-As a newcomer to Amazon S3, your first task is to create a bucket to hold your Amazon EC2 report data.
+Our first task is to create a bucket to hold the Amazon EC2 report data.
+And examine the different bucket configuration options.
+To create a bucket in Amazon S3 to hold your Amazon EC2 report data, follow these detailed steps:

-1. Navigate to the AWS Management Console and choose S3 from the Services menu.
+   - Sign in to the AWS Management Console.

-2. Click on Create bucket.
+   - At the upper left of the console, click on the "Services" menu and select "S3" under the "Storage" category.

+   - In the Amazon S3 dashboard, click on the "Create bucket" button.

-3. Enter a unique Bucket name following the naming rules provided.
+   - In the "Bucket name" field, enter a unique name following the naming conventions (3–63 characters long, consisting of lowercase letters, numbers, or hyphens).

-4. Leave Region at its default value.
-5. Click Create bucket.
+   - Example: `reportbucket123456`.
+Replace `123456` with a random number to ensure the name is unique.

+   - Note: The bucket name must be globally unique across all of Amazon S3 and cannot be changed after creation.

+   - Leave the "Region" at its default value or choose a specific region that meets your needs (e.g., latency, cost, regulatory requirements).

+   - Review your settings and click on the "Create bucket" button.

 ![Create Bucket Screenshot](https://user-images.githubusercontent.com/89054489/232216379-08e032ee-74dd-4f50-b9da-92887dbfcc59.png)
 ![Bucket Configuration Screenshot](https://user-images.githubusercontent.com/89054489/232217093-34333ea2-1a53-402d-8647-6bd887736270.png)
 ![Bucket Created Screenshot](https://user-images.githubusercontent.com/89054489/232218545-73702a98-526d-4fe4-abf2-aeaa4b3bbb14.png)

 ## Task 2: Uploading an object to the bucket